jasonking3/sdwan-devops/docs/DEVWKS-2030.md

 1. From the GitLab web UI, navigate to the CI/CD -> Pipelines page.
 You should have a new pipeline being run based off the change you pushed to GitLab.
 Wait for the pipeline to complete.

 1. From the shell, SSH to `site1-vedge1` and verify the new banner.

+## View the change control information in GitLab
+1. From the GitLab UI, select Repository -> Commits.

+1. Click on the latest commit and view the diff of the change, who made the change, when it was made and whether it passed the CI pipeline.

+1. Congratulations!
+You created a fully functioning CI pipeline for Cisco SD-WAN.

+# Optional stuff.
+Only if needed.
+## Create the project and add the required environment variables
+    > Note:  you should not normally need to do this unless the instructor has not set up the project for you.
+1. From the GitLab web UI, select "Create a project".

+1. Under "Project name", enter `sdwan-devops` and then click "Create project".

+1. Populate the necessary VIRL environment variables needed to access the VIRL server.
+We store these variables in the project CI settings so that they are not stored unencrypted in the code repo.
+Under Settings -> CI/CD, expand the "Variables" section and supply values for the following variables:
+    - `VIRL_HOST`
+    - `VIRL_USERNAME`
+    - `VIRL_PASSWORD`
+    - `VIRL_LAB`
+    - `VMANAGE_ORG`

+## Running from an environment other than DevNet laptops
+    > Note:  you should not normally need to do this unless you are not using a DevNet laptop.
+1. From the shell, export the required VIRL environment variables:
+    ```
+    export VIRL_HOST=(supplied by instructor)
+    export VIRL_USERNAME=(supplied by instructor)
+    export VIRL_PASSWORD=(supplied by instructor)
+    export VIRL_LAB=podX_sdwan (where X is your pod number)
+    ```